Portrait of Andrea Odoni: Painting

-The horizontal format, with which Lotto had already experimented for portraits of couples, was adopted here for a single subject, a merchant Renaissance humanist portrayed as though among his collection of marbles from Classical antiquity.
-Most of the pieces are identifiable and well-known, and are shown here either as other versions (some reduced in size) or as plaster casts.
+The horizontal format, with which Lotto had already experimented for portraits of couples, was adopted here for a single subject, a merchant Renaissance humanist portrayed as though among his collection of marbles from classical antiquity.
+Most of the objects are identifiable and well-known, and are shown here either as other versions (some reduced in size) or as plaster casts.
 The head of the Emperor Hadrian in the right-hand foreground probably does represent a piece Odoni owned, a cast of piece now in Naples.
 Others may have belonged to Lotto's studio rather than to Odoni.

 The man wears a rich, dark, fur-lined jacket.
 He sits next to a table, on which there lies a book and some ancient coins.
 In his hand he holds a small statue of Diana of Ephesus.
 The other hand touching the heart is a gesture characteristic of Lotto's work.

+Art historian Monica Schmitter, in her book, The Art Collector in Early Modern Italy: Andrea Odoni and his Venetian Palace, argues that in the painting, "Odoni invites us to commune with, an imaginary collection, concocted by artist and patron together, to reflect on the very nature of collecting and of art itself."

 Provenance

-The painting and is mentioned in 1532 by Marcantonio Michiel, when it was owned by the sitter, Andrea Odoni.
-It was also seen by Giorgio Vasari, presumably on his visit to Venice in 1545, and after Odoni's death was in an inventory of the collection of his brother and heir, Alvise Odoni, in 1555.
+The painting was mentioned in 1532 by Marcantonio Michiel, when it was owned by the sitter, Andrea Odoni.
+It was also seen by Giorgio Vasari, presumably on his visit to Venice in 1545.
+After Odoni's death, it was in an inventory of the collection of his brother and heir, Alvise Odoni in 1555.
 It later passed to Lucas van Uffelen, probably by 1623, then to Gerrit Reynst, 1639, then to the States of Holland and West Friesland for presentation to Charles II of England as part of the Dutch Gift of 1660.
 When the painting was in Amsterdam, in the Van Uffelen collection (Van Uffelen returned to live there in 1630) or in the Reynst Collection, it was engraved, in reverse like most engravings of that period, by Cornelis Visscher.